keptn/keptn.github.io/content/docs/0.5.0/installation/setup-keptn/index.md

 ## Install Keptn

 To install the latest release of Keptn on a Kuberntes cluster, execute the [keptn install](../../reference/cli/#keptn-install) command and provide the requested information.
 Since v0.3 of Keptn, the install command accepts a parameter to select the platform you would like to install Keptn on.
-Currently supported platforms are: Azure Kubernetes Services (AKS), Amazon Elastic Container Service (EKS), Google Kubernetes Engine (GKE), and OpenShift.
-Depending on the target platform, execute the following command to start the installation:
+Currently supported platforms are:

-- For **AKS**:
+- Azure Kubernetes Services (AKS):

     ```console
     keptn install --platform=aks
     ```

-- For **EKS**:
+- Amazon Elastic Container Service (EKS):

     ```console
     keptn install --platform=eks
     ```

-- For **GKE**:
+- Google Kubernetes Engine (GKE):

     ```console
     keptn install --platform=gke
     ```

-- For **OpenShift**:
+- OpenShift 3.11:

     ```console
     keptn install --platform=openshift